Foreshadowing refers to the hints a writer gives a reader about what’s going to happen next. It’s a common literary device that’s used every day.

 As men’s are, dead.

-In the first stanza of this poem Owen makes use of foreshadowing as he suggests the fate of the soldiers who are travelling down “darkening lanes”.
+In the first stanza of this poem Owen makes use of foreshadowing as he suggests the fate of the soldiers who are traveling down “darkening lanes”.
 Through this oppressive imagery and the “grim” faces, a reader should be expecting these men to meet with a terrible fate.

 Things are getting ready